scorphus/gandalf/docs/source/install-from-source.rst

     $ ps -ef | grep gandalf

-This should output something like the following
+This should output something like the following:

 .. highlight:: bash